jasleon/Visual-Odometry/README.md

 # Visual Odometry for Localization in Autonomous Driving

 This project implements visual odometry to estimate the trajectory of a self-driving car.
-It processes images taken with a monocular camera set up on the vehicle.
+It analyzes images taken with a monocular camera set up on the vehicle.

 This project is the programming assignment for *Module 2: Visual Features - Detection, Description and Matching* in the [Visual Perception for Self-Driving Cars](https://www.coursera.org/learn/visual-perception-self-driving-cars?) course.
 The [University of Toronto](https://www.utoronto.ca/) provided the starter code of this project.